waterlinked/docs/docs/sonar-3d/sonar-3d-15-electrical.md

 | ETH TX+           | Orange/White  |
 | Shielded wire     | Naked (silver)|

+# IO Boards
+The Water Linked IO Board is the easiest solution for testing Water Linked Products like the Sonar 3D-15.
+They provide an interface for connecting Power and ethernet to the Sonar 3D-15.
+Read more about how to connect your IO Board to your Water Linked product under "IO-Interface Cards".

 # LED Sonar 3D-15

 The table below shows the LED behavior of the Sonar 3D-15.